Pacific Bell Park

 1-AT&T 8

 By 2008 the cartoon Chevron ad in the left field wall was much bigger.
-It actually blocked the view of rows 1-4.
+It blocked the view of rows 1-4.

 1-AT&T 9